-Bushra Rehman’s mother says Bushra was born in an ambulance flying through the streets of Brooklyn.
-Her father is not so sure.
-Since there are no definitive records of the time of her birth, there is no real way of knowing, but it would explain a few things.
+Bushra Rehman grew up in Corona, Queens but her mother says she was born in an ambulance flying through the streets of Brooklyn.
+Her father is not so sure, but it would explain a few things.

 On November 13, 2014, “Two Truths and a Lie,” a writing workshop I teach in NYC, was held up at gunpoint.
 After the robbery, the class became the invisible center in a maelstrom of tensions around the New York Police Department’s Stop-and-Frisk policy, gentrification, and the role of police in communities.
 Much of what was […]

 First published on Poets & Writers online, September 2, 2013 Go to Part I One of the drawbacks of writing autobiographical fiction is that the people in your head are not imaginary.
 They’re real.
 They’re the people you love the most and are most afraid of losing.
 In the workshop Two Truths and a Lie: Writing […]

 First Posted on Poets & Writers on August 26, 2013.
 Go to Part II The first question people always ask me about my novel Corona is if it’s true.
 Yes, like me the character is a Pakistani who grew up in Corona, Queens, worked as a Puritan in a living history museum, and hitchhiked up and down […]